tkdchen/pipeline-migration-tool/README.md

 ### Steps

-Following these steps to make and publish a release.
-Here takes version `0.4.2` as an example.
+Follow these steps to make and publish a release.
+Here, version `0.4.2` is used as an example.

 - Synchronize with `main` branch
 - Checkout to a release branch `release-0.4.2`
 - Update version in `src/pipeline_migration/__init__.py`
 - Commit the change with title `Release 0.4.2` and open a pull request.
-- Reivew and merge the pull request
+- Review and merge the pull request
 - Go to https://github.com/konflux-ci/pipeline-migration-tool/releases/new
 - Create a new tag `v0.4.2`
 - Ensure the target is `main` branch